tiansemi/business_innov/README.md

 2. **AI Prompts**: Modify the prompt templates in `main.py`
 3. **Styling**: Update Chakra UI themes in `expgainer/pages/_app.js`
 4. **Voice Settings**: Adjust TTS parameters in the voice handling functions

-### Support

-For deployment issues:
-- Check Replit's deployment documentation
-- Use the Console tab to debug issues
-- Ensure all environment variables are properly set

----

-**Note**: This application is specifically designed for deployment on Replit.
-All configurations are optimized for the Replit environment, including port forwarding, environment variable management, and automatic dependency installation.